ankane/blazer/README.md

 mount Blazer::Engine, at: "blazer"
 ```

-For production, specify your database:
+In development, blazer will fall back to using your app's primary database, so you can get it up in running quickly.
+To be sure you're aware of what database user it's using in production, you'll need to specify your database:

 ```ruby
 ENV["BLAZER_DATABASE_URL"] = "postgres://user:password@hostname:5432/database"